Rapax-Brak/Garry-s-Battleground/rules.md

 ### No Ghosting

-Ghosting is when you die and are in spectator mode you tell your friends where people are, that is not allowed if you do this you will be banned
+Ghosting is when you die and are in spectator mode you tell your friends where people are, that is not allowed 1st offense - Warning
+2nd offense - ban 30 mins
+3rd offense - ban 3 days
+4th offense - ban 3 years

 ### No Hacking
 Hacking is using external or internal applications or scripts in order to exploit the game, doing this will result in a